kkazakov/localingo/README.md

 - Text translation between 55 languages
 - Image translation — upload a photo, screenshot, or document and translate the text within it; source language is auto-detected by the model and the `source_lang_code` field is ignored (not supported on GGUF models)
+- **Voice input** — click the microphone button to record speech; faster-whisper (large-v3) transcribes the audio, auto-detects the language, prefills the input, and triggers translation immediately
 - OpenAI-compatible `/v1/chat/completions` API — drop-in compatible with clients that support custom endpoints
+- OpenAI-compatible `/v1/audio/transcriptions` API — speech-to-text endpoint powered by faster-whisper
 - Dark-themed single-page web UI with drag-and-drop image support
 - GGUF quantized model support for reduced VRAM requirements
 - Optional API key authentication